Exploring Code Size and Footprint, and In-Memory Database Techniques to Minimize Footprint

 Abstract: The terms code size and footprint’are often used interchangeably.
 But they are not the same; code size is a subset of footprint.
 This paper will explain the differentiation and relevance, then proceed to describe some of the techniques employed within eXtremeDB® to minimize footprint.

 “The first, and biggest, influencer is index types and how indexes are organized.”

 When used as an in-memory, embedded database system, eXtremeDB eliminates sources of latency such as cache misses, inter-process communication, remote procedure calls and creation of multiple copies of data.
 Learn more about eXtremeDB in real-time systems.

 Built as a true in-memory database system, eXtremeDB has always taken responsibility for memory management.
 As an embedded database system, eXtremeDB creates no processes or threads (it is thread-safe).
 And eXtremeDB has never had any dependencies on the operating system or C runtime library and can, in fact, run on “bare metal” with no operating system whatsoever.
 (Learn more on our FAQ page.)

-Small footprint, real-time data management
+Small footprint, ultra-fast data management